2026 HK Infrastructure Living Lab

 Wednesday 13 May 2026 / Academy of Mobility Humanities ・ Citizens’ Empowerment Centre

-◎ Call for proposals: Innovation in regional mobility infrastructure
+◎ Call for proposals: Innovation in local mobility infrastructure

 ◎ Theme: Exploring processes for solving local problems identified in everyday life — Mobility infrastructure innovation in Suwon Special City and Yongin Special City